Hattie McDaniel: Career

-Early work and acting beginnings

-McDaniel was a songwriter as well as a performer.
+Early career

+McDaniel was a songwriter and performer.
+She also married her first husband, Howard Hickman.
+They lived for a short time at 32 Meade Street in Denver, until he died of pneumonia in 1915.
 She honed her songwriting skills while working with her brother Otis McDaniel's carnival company, a minstrel show.
 McDaniel and her sister Etta Goff launched the McDaniel Sisters Company, an all-female minstrel show in 1914.
-After the death of her brother Otis in 1916, the troupe began to lose money, and Hattie did not get her next big break until 1920.
+After the death of her brother Otis in November 1916, Hattie and Etta performed to full capacity crowds as The McDaniel Sisters and Their Merry Minstrel Maids in April and May 1917.

 From 1920 to 1925, she appeared with Professor George Morrison's Melody Hounds, a Black touring ensemble.
 In the mid-1920s, she embarked on a radio career, singing with the Melody Hounds on station KOA in Denver.
 From 1926 to 1929, she recorded many of her songs for Okeh Records and Paramount Records in Chicago.
-McDaniel recorded seven sessions: one in the summer of 1926 on the rare Kansas City label Meritt; four sessions in Chicago for Okeh from late 1926 to late 1927 (of the 10 sides recorded, only four were issued), and two sessions in Chicago for Paramount in March 1929.
+McDaniel recorded two sides during a session with Hartzell "Tiny" Parham in the summer of 1926 for the Meritt label in Kansas City, Missouri.

 After the stock market crashed in 1929, McDaniel could only find work as a washroom attendant at Sam Pick's Club Madrid near Milwaukee.
 Despite the owner's reluctance to let her perform, she was eventually allowed to take the stage and soon became a regular performer.

-In 1931, McDaniel moved to Los Angeles to join her brother Sam, and sisters Etta and Orlena.
-When she could not get film work, she took jobs as a maid or cook.
+In 1931, McDaniel moved to Los Angeles, where she joined her brother Sam, and sisters Etta and Orlena.
+When she could not get film work, she took jobs as a maid and laundress.
 Sam was working on a KNX radio program, The Optimistic Do-Nut Hour, and was able to get his sister a spot.
 She performed on radio as "Hi-Hat Hattie", a bossy maid who often "forgets her place".
 Her show became popular, but her salary was so low that she had to keep working as a maid.
-She made her first film appearance in The Golden West (1932), in which she played a maid.
-Her second appearance came in the highly successful Mae West film I'm No Angel (1933), in which she played one of the maids with whom West camped it up backstage.
-She received several other uncredited film roles in the early 1930s, often singing in choruses.
+She made her first film appearance in The Golden West (1932), in which she played a house servant or mammy.
+Her second appearance came in the highly successful Mae West film I'm No Angel (1933), in which she had a significant part.
 In 1934, McDaniel joined the Screen Actors Guild.
 She began to attract attention and landed larger film roles, which began to win her screen credits.
 Fox Film Corporation put her under contract to appear in The Little Colonel (1935), with Shirley Temple, Bill "Bojangles" Robinson, and Lionel Barrymore.